kbuckleys/spoot/README.md

 - **Crossfade**
   - `librespot` -which is what ```spotifyd``` wraps- can only decode one stream at a time, so a true overlapping crossfade isn't possible.
 However, an implementation of a pseudo alternative is doable but it won't realistically make for a positive addition.
 The overall value of such implementation simply doesn't justify the added complexity and costly bloat

+- **yrics use LRCLIB**
+  - While I'd love to use Spotify's own library, it's currently reserved to internal use.
+Possible to timplement, but breaks the ToS

     > This was already tested in an internal build, it required an additional separate process dedicated just for the function of detecting starting and near-ending tracks.
 It was also fighting playerctl's volume during its 5s-windows and ended up reserving a significant chunk in the codebase.
 In the end; it wasn't exactly smart enough to detect tracks that already start loud/pitched, resulting in this track criteria not starting off as they were intended by their artists.
 The cons vastly outweighed the pros, thus scrapped